singhpriyanka549/todolist/README.md

 - DELETE /todos/`{:id}`

 ## Directions

+For UX condisderations:

+- Build an interface to display the data and a company logo (from https://logoipsum.com/)
+  - Moible experience should be full page width
+  - Desktop experience should be 3/4 page width
+- Overwrite some of the styles that come from Bootstrap and/or the Angular Material theme.
+This can be anything you want to change.

 Modify the todo service however you like to accomplish the following: Use RXJS Observable patterns.